-16 Acknowledgements
+15 Acknowledgements

-The IPS Working group in the Transport Area of IETF is responsible for defining the iSCSI protocol (apart from a host of other relevant IP Storage protocols).
+The IP Storage (ips) Working Group in the Transport Area of IETF has been responsible for defining the iSCSI protocol (apart from a host of other relevant IP Storage protocols).
 The authors are grateful to the entire working group, whose work allowed this document to build on the concepts and details of the iSCSI protocol.